digiscot/digiscot-website/pages/github-pages.md

 permalink: /github-pages/
 ---

-If you we are supporting your [digital participation project](/projects) or you have signed our [digital participation charter](/charter/) then you will have a page on this website where you can share a bit more about who you are and what you are doing.
+If we are supporting your [digital participation project](/projects) or you have signed our [digital participation charter](/charter/) then you will have a page on this website where you can share a bit more about who you are and what you are doing.
 Here is a step-by-step guide to adding content and editing your page.

 ### Before you start